buzinaro1203/buzinaro1203/README.md

 Hi there! 👋 I'm Guilherme Buzinaro, a Software Engineering student at the Federal Institute of Paraná (IFPR).
 I hold a technical degree in Information Technology integrated with high school.
-💻 Passionate about Java and always exploring new technologies.
+💻 Always exploring new technologies.
 ###

 <div align="center">